top of page

 MOUNTAIN GOATS

-Jakob has grown organically and biodynamically from the beginning, which is crucial.
-Organic certification will be in place from the 2022 vintage.
-He prefers to think of his vineyards as healthy gardens.
-Ungsberg ( Musari) has many birch branches and natural tree trunks to guide the vines instead of wooden or steel stakes.
-Jakob welcomes all kinds of flowers, wild grasses, insects, butterflies and animals into the vineyards.
-Only hand-built electric wire fences interrupt the natural flow from the forest to the vineyard.
-Wild boar and deer are not welcome, but the white and black mountain goats like nothing better than grazing and taking a lot of work away from Jacob.
+From the beginning, Jakob has embraced organic and biodynamic growing, a principle that is vital.
+Organic certification will apply from the 2022 vintage.
+He envisions his vineyards as flourishing gardens.
+Ungsberg (Musari) features birch branches and natural tree trunks guiding the vines rather than traditional stakes.
+Jakob invites an array of flowers, wild grasses, insects, butterflies, and animals into his vineyards.
+Only hand-built electric wire fences delineate the boundary between the forest and vineyard.
+While wild boar and deer are discouraged, black and white mountain goats thrive, helping maintain the land.

 STILL